petershin/liferay-learn/docs/dxp/latest/en/headless-delivery/api-builder.md

 ## Using the API Builder

-Each custom API application can house multiple endpoints and schemas.
+Each API application can house multiple endpoints and schemas.
 This is similar to Liferay's out-of-the-box API applications.
 For example, the `headless-admin-user` API application houses endpoints for `accounts`, `organizations`, `roles`, `user-accounts`, etc.

 !!! note
     The API Builder is configured at an instance-level scope.
 Create different API applications that are unique to each virtual instance.
 To re-create an API application in another instance, use the [data migration center](./consuming-apis/data-migration-center.md).